Find out which UK Trade Tariff codes to use for toys, games and sport equipment.

 |Roundabouts and swings, fairground amusements||9508 90|

 Most toys, whether for adults or children, are under subheadings of heading code 9503.
-Toys intended for animals, such as pets, are classified by their basic material.
+Toys intended for animals, including pets, are classified in their own appropriate heading.

 The classification listings are quite detailed to cover the majority of specific commodities.